 - Bone broth: this can be substituted with the same amount of regular chicken broth, stock, or vegetable broth.
 Since these substitutions have less concentrated flavors than bone broth, you may need to add more salt and other seasonings to taste.

 - Double the recipe: you can double the recipe to make two batches of dressing.
-Make as directed, baking the dressing in two separate 9 inch by 13 inch baking dishes.
+Make as directed, baking the dressing in two separate 9x13-inch baking dishes.

 Nutrition